g-plane/raffia/README.md

 ## 🏗️ Current Status

 -   CSS: Almost completed.
--   SCSS/Sass: Partially implemented.
+-   SCSS/Sass: Mostly implemented.
 Some features are still in progress.
 -   Less: Only a few features are implemented.

 ## ⌛ Benchmark